lanxingxing/VigameDoc/en/ke-hu-duan-jie-ru/unitnit-game.md

 Reference：

-{% page-ref page="android-jie-ru.md" %}

-{% hint style="warning" %}
-Please skip the 5.2，because we will use Activity inherit instead.
+> Please skip the 5.2，because we will use Activity inherit instead.
-{% endhint %}

 #### 2.Add UnityBridge module in build.gradle